mdlerch/pynchclock/index.md

 - Start timing a job with `ENTER`.
 - Quickly pause (job == None) with `p`.
 - Reset all clock hours to 0.0 with `R`.
-- Update current clock hours to disk `U`.
+- Update current clock hours to disk with `U`.
-- Save current clock hours to the historic timesheet `S`.
+- Save current clock hours to the historic **timesheet** with `S`.
+- Write the clock to a csv with `W`.
+- Import a csv as the clock with `I`.
-- Quit with `Q`.
+- Quit the program with with with `Q`.
+- Switch to **timesheet** screen with `T`.
+- View a graphical display of a job's historic hours with `V`.

-### Edit screen ###
+### Timesheet screen ###

-The edit screen can be used to adjust recorded times.
+The timesheet screen displays the historic times for a selected job.
+From the timesheet screen, current (clock) and historic (timesheet) hours can be adjusted.
-Enter the edit screen from the main screen with `E`.
+Enter the timesheet screen from the main screen with `T`.

 - Scroll with `j`/`k` or `UP`/`DOWN`.
 - Edit the currently selected time with `ENTER`.
 - Add an additional date and hours with `A`.
 - Delete the selected entry with `D`.
+- Write the job's timesheet history with `W`.
+- Import the job's history from a csv with `I`.
+- Return to the clock screen with `C`.
-- Quit the edit screen and return to the main screen with `Q`.
+- Quit the program with `Q`.

 ### Graph screen ###